As we saw in the quizz about subscribeOn, using subscribeOn can produce unexpected and subtle effects.

 Being explicit is a bit of verbosity to ensure you clearly expressed the intent.
 As threading and asynchronism are particularly difficult concepts, I’d strongly advise to being explicit instead of relying on the level of knowledge of your current team.

-Rule 3: Use observeOn instead
+Use observeOn

-Use observeOn instead of subscribeOn when you want to run a part of your code in a specific thread pool. observeOn will ensure all the code below this line will run on the given scheduler, so it’s what you expect when reading AND it cannot be override by someone else.
+when you want to run a part of your code in a specific thread pool. observeOn will ensure all the code below this line will run on the given scheduler, so it’s what you expect when reading AND it cannot be override by someone else.
 The new code:

 class MyViewModel {